-CMP SCI 1250, Introduction to Computing CMP SCI 2250, Programming and Data Structures CMP SCI 2700, Computer Systems: Architecture and Organization and two additional computer science courses numbered above 2700 with the exception of CMP SCI 3000.
-A minimum of two computer science courses numbered above 2700 must be taken in residence in the Department of Mathematics and Computer Science at UMSL.
+CMP SCI 1250, Introduction to Computing CMP SCI 2250, Programming and Data Structures and three additional computer science courses numbered 2000 or above.
+A minimum of two computer science courses numbered above 2000 must be taken in residence in the Department of Mathematics and Computer Science at UMSL.
 Minor in Mathematics The requirements for the minor are: